Puneet94100/census_income_project/README.md

 ## Future work

 - We can also do hyperparameter tuning by using Grid Search CV or Random Search CV to find out best parameters
-- We can also apply deep learning algorithm hyperparameter
+- We can also apply deep learning
-- We will test our model
+- Test our model
 - After testing we will deploy the model